The Benefits of Active Aging

 - Adjust the resistance to an appropriate level

 - Use a slightly smaller range of motion

 - Perform repetitions at a slower, more controlled pace

-Hanley says your workout is the perfect time to incorporate lateral and diagonal movement patterns.
-To help your plane of motion, Hanley suggests trying a Medicine Ball Squat and Chop:
+Incorporating lateral and diagonal movement patterns into your workouts helps with daily mobility.
+To improve your plane of motion, Hanley suggests trying a Medicine Ball Squat and Chop: